moonsharp-devs/moonsharp_org/tutorial2.md

 {% endhighlight %}

-As you can see, just by referencing the *script.Globals* table with a simple syntax, we can inject numbers into Moon# scripts.
+As you can see, just by referencing the *script.Globals* table with a simple syntax, we can inject numbers into MoonSharp scripts.
 Actually we can pass a lot more than just numbers, but let's limit ourselves to numbers, booleans and strings for now - we'll see how to pass functions and objects later on.

 #### Step 2: Directly calling functions

-We learned how to have Moon# calculate a factorial of a number chosen from the outside.
+We learned how to have MoonSharp calculate a factorial of a number chosen from the outside.
 But well, done like that smells like a dirty hack (still, it's an important technique we'll use a lot).

 Here it's how to call a Lua function from C#.